AgentCoop/AgentCoop.github.io/_posts/2018-03-07-php-file-exists.markdown

 ---
 layout: post
-title:  "PHP World.
-Say yes and no to 'terse and elegant code'"
+title:  "Say yes and no to 'terse and elegant code'"
 date:   2018-03-07 15:45:00 +0300
 categories: programming php
 ---